nnthrslmn/nnthrslmn/README.md

 ### 🧠 About Me
 💻 Building projects with **HTML**, **CSS**, **JavaScript** and **Python**.
 ✨ Continuously learning programming, AI tools, and modern web development.
-🚀 Exploring backend systems and automation tools to enhance developer productivity.
+🚀 Exploring ways to combine creativity and technology through personal projects.
-🎨 Exploring ways to combine creativity and technology through personal projects.
+🎨 Interested in web design, graphic design, and creating user-friendly experiences
 💬 Open to remote opportunities, collaborations, and learning from other developers.

 ---